ARMmbed/mbed-client/porting-guide.md

     |_newtarget.ld
 ```

-Where the `target.json` file specifies the path to the CMake toolchain
-(`toolchain.cmake`), which uses the standard CMake mechanisms for including
-compiler, platform and language specific configuration.
+Where the `target.json` file specifies the path to the CMake toolchain (`toolchain.cmake`), that uses the standard CMake mechanisms for including compiler, platform and language specific configuration.

-Note that improvements are planned to the yotta target description to allow more re-use of these descriptions between targets.
+**Note**: Improvements are planned to the yotta target description to allow more reuse of the descriptions between targets.

-To make your target available to use locally (without publishing it), you can use `yotta link-target` to “link” it into the globally install targets directory:
+To make your target available locally (without publishing it), you can give `yotta link-target` command to “link” it into the global install targets directory:

 ```
 # in the directory of your target:
 yotta link-target
 ```

-You can subsequently use `yotta link-target <targetname>` to make the globally linked target available when compiling another module.
-After doing that, use `yotta target <targetname>` to select your target for compilation.
+You can then give `yotta link-target <targetname>` command to make the globally linked target available when compiling another module.
+After that, give `yotta target <targetname>` command to select your target for the compilation.

 # Step 3: Implementing lwm2m-client-xxx

-First clone your `lwm2m-client-<your-platform-name>` module and
-`lwm2m-client` modules from github.
+First, clone your `lwm2m-client-<your-platform-name>` module and `lwm2m-client` modules from github.

 The `lwm2m-client-<your-platform-name>` module needs to provide a socket and timer implementation for
-your target platform. lwm-client-xxx module should have files for the main target like m2mconnectionhandlerimpl, m2mtimerimpl header file.
+your target platform.
+The lwm-client-xxx module should include files for the main target, such as `m2mconnectionhandlerimpl`and `m2mtimerimpl` header files.

 An example of lwm2m-client-platform core:
 ```